-House sitting aor housesitting – the jury is still out on which term is official is taking off as the digital world allows more white-collar folks to break their 9 to 5 habits.
+House sitting aor housesitting – the jury is still out on which term is official has taken off as the digital world allows more white-collar folks to break their 9 to 5 habits.
 Lucky for homeowners offering house sitting jobs, the internet now boasts a variety of house sitting services to connect sitters and owners.

-For five years I’ve used the Best (and Worst) House Sitting Websites and word-of-mouth to find house sitting jobs caring for fidos and felines around the world.
+five seven years I’ve used the Best (and Worst) House Sitting Websites and word-of-mouth to find house sitting jobs caring for fidos and felines around the world.

 Here’s my summary of tips for those figuring out how to get into house sitting:

 - Friends & family first: tell your social network if you have summer/holiday availability.

 - Jobs found on house sitting websites generally aren’t paid.
 (Here’s Why.)

 - You can browse for free, but you have to pay to play.

 - Less flexibility about time and place usually means paying for more site memberships.